“Necropolis de Colon, Havana, Cuba,” 2010, by Carol Highsmith, via the Highsmith Archive, Library of Congress Prints and Photographs Division.

 The Cementerio de Cristóbal Colón [Christopher Columbus] was founded in 1876.
 The 140-acre cemetery is located in the Vedado neighbourhood of Havana, Cuba, and holds more than 500 family vaults, mausoleums, and chapels.

-Carol M. Highsmith is a contemporary photographer who has photographed landmarks high and low in all 50 American states.
-She specializes in documenting architecture, taking as influences Frances Benjamin Johnston and Dorothea Lange.
+Carol M. Highsmith is a contemporary photographer who has specialized in documenting architecture and landscape — high and low — in all 50 American states.
+Her influences are Frances Benjamin Johnston and Dorothea Lange.
 You can read more about her life here.

 Highsmith is donating her life’s work — more than 100,000 images — copyright-free to the Library of Congress.
 Many of her images are printed in the distinctive black and white style shown here.